PiXeL99-eng/COVID-19_Project/README.md

 ### About Frontend and Backend

 This is a NODE app .
-We have used EJS as our vuew engine .
+We have used EJS as our view engine .
 We also have some static CSS and JS files included in the EJS codes .
 EXPRESS module is used for routing and rendering the EJS files .

 ## Getting Started